MolSSI-Education/python-package-best-practices/setup.md

             └── starting_notebook.ipynb
     ~~~

-## Choosing a text editor <a name="text_editor"></a>
-You will need an editor for Python files for this workshop.
-If you do not have a prefered text editor, we recommend [Visual Studio Code](https://code.visualstudio.com/)

 ## Installing Python Using Anaconda <a name="python_install"></a>

 If you already have a Python 3 verison Anaconda or MiniConda installed, you can skip this step.

 [Python][python] is a popular language for scientific computing, and great for
 general-purpose programming as well.
 We recommend using Python with the conda package manager.
 You can obtain Python and conda by either installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html) (minimal installer) or [Anaconda](https://www.anaconda.com/products/individual).
 Anaconda comes bundled with many more python packages than miniconda.
 Anaconda is more user-friendly.
 If you are uncomfortable navigating the terminal, or are unsure of which you need, install Anaconda.
+Anaconda will also come bundled with the text editor Visual Studio Code, so you will not need to install a text editor in the next step.

 The installer for Anaconda can be found on [this page](https://www.anaconda.com/products/individual).
 Choose the appropriate version for your Operating System.